Back to blog

 Voice of Customer research is how you get there.

 It's not a survey.
 It's not an NPS score.
-It's not a focus group where you show concepts and collect reactions.
+It's not a focus group.

 VoC is conversation, followed by pattern recognition.
-You talk to buyers — wins, losses, churned customers, near-misses — and you listen for the specific language they use to describe what they were dealing with, what they were hoping for, and how they made the decision they made.
+You talk to buyers: wins, losses, churned customers, near-misses.
+You listen for the specific language they use to describe what they were dealing with, what they were hoping for, and how they made the decision they made.
 Then you systematize what you heard and use it directly in your messaging.

 The output isn't a slide deck.
-It's a language bank — a structured library of customer quotes organized by theme, ready to pull from when you're writing website copy, battle cards, email sequences, or pitch decks.
+It's a language bank: a structured library of customer quotes organized by theme, ready to pull from when you're writing homepage copy, battle cards, email sequences, or pitch decks.

 Done well, VoC research answers three questions your product roadmap can't:

-- What are buyers actually trying to accomplish?
-(Not "what does your product do" — why does anyone care?)
+What are buyers actually trying to accomplish?
+Not what does your product do, but why does anyone care?

 The PMM's VoC Toolkit